labring-actions/templates/example.md

 </tr>
 </table>

+#### Usage of `if` parameter in `Inputs`

+- The form supports dynamic rendering, where the `if` parameter controls whether a form item is displayed.
+- The content of the `if` parameter is an expression, do not use `${{ }}` to wrap it.
+- When the result of the expression is `true`, the parameter is rendered; when the result is `false`, the parameter is not rendered, and the corresponding `required` parameter will not take effect.
+- If the result is not a boolean value, it will be coerced into a boolean value.

 ### Built-in system variables and functions

 Sealos template engine uses the syntax of `${{ expression }}` to parse expressions.